Ollama or Llama.cpp?

 What I took away from this:

-For the model, I went with a larger embedding model because my inputs are often messy and long: commit diffs, big merge requests, and long issue comments.
+For the model, I went with a larger embedding model because my inputs are often messy and long: commit diffs, large merge requests, and long issue comments.
 I want good recall even if that means larger vectors and more storage.

 Serve

-The final command is chosen as:
+The final command I chose is:

 This uses only one GPU, by design.
 My plan is to run one process per GPU and load-balance across them.
 For example: